UnrealMultiple/TShockPlugin/BuildMaster/README.en.md

    "Items": []
 }
 ```
-> Rooms.json
+> rooms.json
 ```json
 []
 ```
 ## feedback
-- Priority to ISSUED-> Commonly maintained plug -in library: https://github.com/Controllerdestiny/tshockPlugin
+- Give priority to issued-> jointly maintained plug-in library: https://github.com/Controllerdestiny/TShockPlugin.
-- Two priority: TSHOCK official group: 816771079
+- Second priority: TShock official group: 816771079
-- It may not be seen in a high probability, but it can also be: domestic community trhub.cn, bbstr.net, tr.monika.love
+- You can't see it with a high probability, but you can: domestic communities trhub.cn, bbstr.net, tr. monika.love.